 Cocktails?
 Good.
 You can get drunk enough to demand to see Nefertiti's titis if you tip the cocktail waitresses well.
 Nickel players tend to be ignored, so if you play the nickels, be vocal.

-Backstage Deli: If it looks like a deli, quacks like a deli, and has corned beef that gives you the runs like a deli, it must be a deli.
+Backstage Deli: If it looks like a deli, quacks like a deli, it must be a deli.
 And this one sure is.

 Burger Bar: It's a fancy burger place where you build your own burger to specs, which includes Black Angus or Kobe beef and top it with salmon or lobster.
 Don't worry, you can make a regular old burger, too, but if you want something really goofy, they'll help you out.
 This is in the walkway between Luxor and the Mandalay Bay.

-Pyramid Cafe: Stop in for your morning fix of food and coffee, but don't go way out of your way for this slightly-better-than-average coffee shop experience.
+Pyramid Cafe: Stop in for your morning fix of food and coffee.

-Tender Steak and Seafood: Dig into a decent steak in a decent room with a quite lame name.
-Although, it's better than "Supertough" steak.
-You won't find a hoof in your cut of meat, and the room is small pretty understated and classy (especially considering how gaudy the rest of the hotel is becoming).
-Still, there are better and more elegant steakhouses for the same money.
+Tender Steak and Seafood: Dig into a decent steak in a decent room with a lame name.
+Although, it's a better one than "Supertough" steak, our shortlived restaurant.
+You won't find a hoof in your cut of meat, and the room is small, understated and old school with its stuffed beanquettes.

 There is also a food court at the Luxor serving all the usual fare: McDonald's, Quizno's, Nathans, Little Caesars Pizza, Ice Cream and, of course, a Starbucks.

-Carrot Top: Ugh.
-We're fans of neither prop comedy or the bigger-and-louder-is-funnier brand of comedy, so Carrot Top holds no appeal for us.
+Carrot Top: It's prop comedy and the bigger-and-louder-is-funnier brand of comedy.
 If you like this sort of thing, though, here is the next generation's Gallagher with the added benefit that you won't get smashed watermelon on your clothes.

 Fantasy: Do you like the mammaries?
 Do you like to have them slowly revealed to you in a mid-priced tease show?
 If you answered yes, this "sexy" revue will foot the bill.
-It's actualy one of the better boobie shows on the Strip, but the seating is strange because it's a converted movie theater and steeper than a normal live venue.
+It's actually one of the better boobie shows on the Strip.
+It's a converted movie theater and steeper than a normal live venue.

-LAX: Wow.
-Another ultra lounge.
-How clever.
-This one is an imitation of the hot LA club and has all the requisite things to make you feel small if you can't get in, and tall if you spend enough to slip past the velvet rope.
-Overpriced drinks and low booths are the features.
+LAX: This is an imitation of the hot LA club and has all the requisite things to make you feel small if you can't get in, and tall if you spend enough to slip past the velvet rope.

 Menopause the Musical: This one is strictly for the ladies.
 It's a comedy-musical about women growing older, so we really don't recommend it for the men unless going with their wives is the only way to stop WWIII, or they just love jokes about hot flashes and sagging skin.

-Number of TVs: Twenty plasma TVs plus five big screens are spread out for sports and racing.
+Number of TVs: Nineteen flatscreen TVs plus five big screens are spread out for sports and racing.

-Number of Seats: One-hundred-ten average chairs, all of which have individual TVs, but they are old CRTs that take up most of the table.
+Number of Seats: One-hundred-ten chairs, 52 of which have individual TVs, but they are old CRTs that take up most of the table.
+The remaining seats are for sports and they are the more comfortable ones.

 How Many Betting Windows?
 About eight for race and sports.